yugr/Implib.so/README.md

 * support OSX
 (none should be hard to add so let me know if you need it).

-Finally tool is only lightly tested and minor TODOs are scattered all over the code.
+Finally tool is only lightly tested and there are some minor TODOs in code.

 # Related work